jrieck1991/dollar_ci/README.md

 ## packer

 EC2 AMI's are built in the default VPC of `us-east-1`.
-To recreate a default vpc run: `aws ec2 create-default-vpc`
+To recreate a default vpc run: `aws ec2 create-default-vpc`.
+The packer subnet field is hardcoded to an existing subnet in a default VPC, update this value if the default VPC changes.

 ## terraform